 - Remove from the grease and set them on a paper towel.

 Now fill the inside with whatever you'd like.
 Here's what I did:

 - Sprinkle sea salt, pepper, a couple dashes of garlic powder, and a couple dashes of dried oregano

-- You could also add small pieces of ham or cooked and crumbled bacon bits!
+- You could also add small pieces of ham or cooked and crumbled bacon bits

-- Last, sprinkle shredded cheese all over the top:
+- Sprinkle shredded cheese over the top

 - Bake or broil until cheese is melted and flavors have time to mix.
 I baked them for about 7 minutes at 450*.

 - You can use up the extra pieces of the middle of the potato by just dropping them into the deep fry grease and making all different shapes of French fries.
 I had some squash, too, so I dropped pieces of that in and it was so goooooood!
 Don't forget plenty of sea salt, which is good for you when it's not highly processed and has the minerals still intact!
 (Where to buy sea salt.)